 3.2.3 Program management questions

-For program management questions, we recommend starting by brushing up on the basics.
-An efficient way to do this is to take a free course designed to prepare for the Project Management Professional (PMP) exam such as this course on LinkedIn Learning.
+For program management questions, we recommend starting by brushing up on the basics with our program management primer.
+You could also take a free course designed to prepare for the Project Management Professional (PMP) exam such as this course on LinkedIn Learning.

 This will give you an opportunity to refresh your memory on all key aspects of project management including: scope, schedule, resources, cost, quality, communication, risk, stakeholders, etc.